 METHOD:

-In a pot just large enough to hold the beans that has a tight-fitting lid, warm the oil over medium heat.
-When the oil is shimmering, add the soffrito and heat through.
-Add the garlic and gently cook until softened and aromatic.
+In a pot just large enough to hold the beans, heat the olive oil over medium heat until shimmering.
+Add the soffritto (or onion) and cook until softened and fragrant.
+Stir in the garlic and cook gently until aromatic but not browned.